Aubs0618/SLE777_Group11_Assessment4/README.md

 install.packages("R.utils")
 ```

-#to download E coli (GCA_003780985) to the direcotory,move to the ensemble,search the bacteria for FASTA file and  select the folder destination and pase the URL
+#to download E coli (GCA_003780985) to the direcotory, from the ensemble, FASTA file was searched and selected the folder destination and pase the URL.
 #the file then unzipped

 ```{r,E coli download FASTA}